NsfwSpy/NsfwSpy.js/README.md

 <img src="https://raw.githubusercontent.com/d00ML0rDz/NsfwSpy/main/_art/Examples.gif" />

 # Performance
-NsfwSpy isn't perfect, but the accuracy should be good enough to detect approximately 96% of Nsfw images, those being images that are classed as pornography, sexy or hentai.
+NsfwSpy.js isn't perfect, but the accuracy should be good enough to detect approximately 96% of Nsfw images, those being images that are classed as pornography, sexy or hentai.

 |     | Pornography | Sexy | Hentai | Neutral |
 | --- | --- | --- | --- | --- |